-A couple weeks ago I took a fantasy vacation to some 80s landmarks courtesy the League.
-My assignment consisted of plotting a pop culture road trip, mainly to the east coast since I live in Alabama.
-I made a promise to plan a road trip out west, so I figured I'd better gas up the ol' "tenement on wheels" for this long tour.
+A couple weeks ago I took a fantasy vacation to some '80s landmarks.
+My assignment consisted of plotting a pop culture road trip, mainly to the East Coast since I live in Alabama.
+I made a promise to plan a road trip out West, so I figured I'd better gas up the ol' "tenement on wheels" for this long tour.
 She looks pretty good cruisin' down the highway, doesn't she!!
 I just hope we can find Shannon Doherty's house should the need arise to empty the sh***er.
 Anyway, the RV is full of gas and time to hit the road!

 STOP #1: Dallas Southfork Ranch - Parker, TX

 The first stop on this tour is to meet the Ewings (or what's left of them) at the Southfork Ranch used in the TV series Dallas.
 The ranch is still open to the public to this day for special events, conferences, weddings, and daily tours.
 It's actually been strictly a tourist attraction since 1985, which was about the midpoint of the show's initial run.
 I'm thinking of parking the RV from a distance...I'm afraid if it backfires while at the ranch, someone might accuse me of shooting J.R.

 STOP #2: OCP Headquarters from Robocop - Dallas, TX

 Since we are in Texas, I thought I'd take a look at the latest Robocop models coming out of OCP headquarters.
 Actually, the building is city hall for Dallas and not some corporation producing the newest state-of-the-art military weapons.
 Although with one of the highest crime rates in the U.S., I'm sure they would mind testing some OCP products.
 Maybe they could develop a cowboy hat kinda like the one Oddjob had in Goldfinger.